opatiny/chemexper-internship-workbook/js/npmCommands.md

 This sets the project you have locally as the default with which to work.
 This means that you can easily work on projects that depend on one another without having to release every time you want to test.

+### How to use it

+First, go in the folder where you have the package (`modifiedPackage`) that you just modified and type `npm link`.
+Then, go to the folder of a project which has the linked project as a dependency and run `npm link modifiedProject`.
+You are now working with the local version of that project.

+### Using npm version again

+To use the released version of the package again, just run `npm i`.

 ## `npx`: Run packages that are not global from bash

 When a package is installed globally, it's name can (often) be used as a normal bash command.
 If it is not global, however, you have to preceed the package name by the command `npx`.